agnesoft/adev/readme.md

 2. Create a branch for that issue
     - observe the naming rules in the [style_guide.md](style_guide.md), i.e. use `[project tag]` and name the branch after your issue, including the issue #
 3. Work on the branch
-    - build & run checks via `./adev.sh`
+    - build & run checks via `./build.sh`
 4. Push the branch to GitHub & open PR from your branch to `main`
 5. Merge to `main`
     - requires 1 approval & all [Continous Integration](#continuous-integration) checks to pass

 ## Continuous Integration

 The `adev` is using GitHub Actions.
-The `.adev.sh` script actions are run as part of the continuous integration (CI) on every pull request and subsequent merge to `main`.
+The `.build.sh` script actions are run as part of the continuous integration (CI) on every pull request and subsequent merge to `main`.
 Most actions are run on Ubuntu based custom docker image that comes with preinstalled prerequisites & tools listed above:

 -   [`agnesoft/adev`](https://github.com/agnesoft/adev/pkgs/container/adev)